day8/re-frame/docs/api-intro.md

   - register then via `reg-global-interceptors`
   - rarely, remove them via `clear-global-interceptor`

 And, when writing event handlers you might want to use the **builtin effects**.
-These are supplied on their own page - see navigation on the left.
+These are detailed on their own page - see navigation on the left.

-## More Obscure
+## More Rarely Used

 Testing or dev-time related utilities: